+Interest will be paid in accordance with ORC 126.30 when warranted.

 109.10 Payment for Delivered Materials.
 The Department will pay, up to 75 percent of the applicable contract item, for the invoiced cost of the delivered and approved materials before they are incorporated in the Work, if the approved materials are delivered, accepted, and properly stored on the project or stored in acceptable storage places in the vicinity of the Project.